queenkjuul/ryzen-control-center/README.md

 Inspired by the now-abandoned [Ryzen Controller](https://gitlab.com/ryzen-controller-team/ryzen-controller), designed for simple tray-focused interaction.

-Built with Electron, Vite, React, and Tailwind.
+Built with Electron, Vite, React, Tailwind, and DaisyUI.

 Development is focused on compatibility with latest Ubuntu, but should be mostly platform-independent.